-The Mac computer operating system hides many files and folders within storage - i.e., files are not visible to the user.
-These are usually system level items, configuration data and other files, most of which are stored within the system library folder.
+The Mac computer operating system hides many files such as system-level items, configuration data, and other files, most of which are stored within the system library folder.
 Apple decided that these files should not be visible for all users due to possible issues if the data was modified without proper knowledge.
-If you have downloaded a file with a name that contains a dot (.), you may be unable to find it, since it will be recognized as a 'hidden' file.
+If you have downloaded a file with a name that contains a dot (.), you may not find it since it will be recognized as a 'hidden' file.

 Table of Contents:

-- Reveal hidden files on macOS by using keyboard shortcut
+- Reveal hidden files on macOS by using a keyboard shortcut

-- Enable hidden files showing on all versions of Mac operating system
+- Enable hidden files showing on all versions of the Mac operating system

 - Enable hidden files showing temporarily